NAGERI/nageri/index.md

 I am a fullstack software developer who also loved DevOps paracties and, always automating my applications.
 I have bachelor's degree in Computer Science from Makerere University.
 Am a open-minded, free spirit and festive guy.
-I am a Ugandan with Kenyan roots, I guess that makes me East African.
+I am a Ugandan with Kenyan roots, I guess that makes me East African 💪👨‍💻.

 #HAKUNA MATATA